Guide

 How to calculate interest expenses

-Interest = principal x interest rate x time
+Interest = principal × interest rate × time

-Or to estimate the interest on the first month of the loan, just change the time period:
+To estimate the interest for the first month of the loan, change the time period in the formula:

 For precise numbers, use an interest calculator, tax forms, and other tools

-This formula gives you a simple estimate of interest over a certain time period.
-However, it won’t give you a precise amount of interest expense as it doesn't include the payments you make over the period or the compounding rate (when interest accrues on top of interest).
+This formula gives you a simple estimate of interest for a set time period.
+It does not include payments you make during the period or compounding interest.

-An interest calculator can help you include those elements in your calculations.
-You should also use the IRS tax forms, monthly statements, or amortization tables your lender can give you.
+Use an interest calculator to include these factors.
+You can also use IRS tax forms, your monthly statements, or amortization tables from your lender.

 How interest expenses appear on your financial statements